Converting HTML to WordPress (Step-by-Step)

 Nice!
 Your new site’s front end should now look like your old site.
 All that’s left to complete the move from HTML to WordPress is to import your existing content.
 We will cover this further below when talking about using an existing WordPress theme.

 Be aware, however, that while the basic theme works now, there are more things you can do to integrate your HTML better with WordPress.
-This includes making your blog title and description editable, adding widget areas, comments, and much more.
+This includes making your blog title and description editable, adding widget areas, registering navigation menus, adding comments support, and much more.
 You might also have to add CSS markup because the content is not part of your original design like images.

 As it is a lot of work, we personally like to use a solution that already has all that functionality and only needs a design change.
 That’s what we will show you next.